danhopkins/shower-media-control/README.md

 Support playing all HTML5 media (audio, video) elements on a slide on 'next' slide events.
 * Elements are played sequentially, one per event.
-* Elements reset played state on slide (re)activation.
+* Elements reset played state on slide (re)activation or slidemodeexit.
+* Autoplay is supported through <code>data-autoplay</code> (there's no queueing or scheduling of multiple autoplay elements though, just as with native HTML)

 ---
 Author: Dan Hopkins <dan@danhopkins.co.uk>